RN to BSN Clinical Requirements

-- Create a teaching project for student nurses.
+- Create a teaching project for a vulnerable population.

-- Prepare a "Brown Bag Medication Health Teaching" at a senior center.
+- Prepare a "Brown Bag Medication Health Teaching" program at a senior center.

 - Collaborate with an agency to identify, investigate, develop, implement, and evaluate a pilot evidence-based practice (EBP) project following a specific EBP model.

 - Develop, implement, and evaluate a comprehensive weight-management program, presented biweekly during the semester, with adults living in an assisted living apartment complex.